 For regattas and other events, temporary permits are available for a maximum period of four weeks.
-ACT Water Police inspections may not be required but owners are required to certify that they have the requisite safety equipment such as life jackets and that they carry appropriate public risk liability insurance.
+The boat safety inspections are still required but may be arranged upon arrival to the ACT.
+The boat safety inspections check for routine safety equipment such as life jackets and lights (if appropriate).

 Obtaining a Boat Permit

 Boat permits are issued for the use of power boats on Lake Burley Griffin.
 Vessels are to be used in accordance with Attachment A: Use of Power Boats on Lake Burley Griffin in the Lake Burley Griffin Recreation Policy.
 There is currently no fee for a permit.

-Interstate owners of boats which require a boat permit and are part of an event conducted on the Lake, are to have safety inspections by the ACT Water Police prior to launching on Lake Burley Griffin.
-For power boats associated with events on the Lake, the event organiser is required to contact the National Capital Authority’s Events Officer at email@example.com for further details, which will be processed as part of the events approvals.
-An event risk assessment and management plan, event insurance for public risk liability and consultation with users are generally required for the conduct of events on Lake Burley Griffin.
+Interstate owners of boats which are part of an event conducted on the Lake, are to have safety inspections by the ACT Water Police prior to launching on Lake Burley Griffin.
+For power boats associated with events on the Lake, the event organiser is required to contact the National Capital Authority’s Events Team at firstname.lastname@example.org for further details, which will be processed as part of the events approvals.

 The National Capital Authority requires drivers of powerboats (petrol and electric) used for the following purposes to be holders of either a current powerboat driver's licence issued in any Australian state or territory; a ‘TL3' certificate issued under the Australian Yachting Federation National Powerboat Training Scheme; or a National Powerboat Handling Certificate from Australian Sailing: